-No. 8 BRITANNIA PIER RANK, an important rank used by day and evenings during summer and Friday and Saturday nights all year round.
-Has some private / coach parking issues.
-We thank the police for allowing us to double end of King St. over the years as clubs and planning have come and gone.
+No. 13.
+This is the King St. rank and has had several positions on the North end of King St. over the years as clubs and planning have come and gone.
 It is Disabled Parking by day and Taxi by night.
 It is an important rank, especially on busy Friday & Saturday nights, serving the EVO Night club, restaurants and Peggottys Public House, but is plagued terribly by parking by private cars, and the Police.